hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 ## Common examples of content warnings

-There are a few situations where content warnings are commonly used on the fediverse (these are not exclusive to Hachyderm):
+There are a few situations where content warnings are commonly used on the Fediverse (these are not exclusive to Hachyderm):

 1. Images of faces with eye contact
 1. Images of food and alcohol, even if they are not being consumed in excess